 Private Beach Fee: €8

-Distance of Athens: 8 km – 10 to 15 minutes by car
+Distance to Athens: 8 km – 10 to 15 minutes by car.

 Agios Kosmas Beach

 It is another option if you want to combine the beach environment with the comfort of the city.
-Agios Kosmas beach is located right next to the city and also offer good infrastructure if you are thinking about booking a hotel on the coast side.
+Agios Kosmas beach is located right next to the city and also offers good infrastructure if you are thinking about booking a hotel on the coast side.

-The beach has a large sand stripe and is organized with umbrellas and sunbeds, the beach is completely free and offers a number of free services.
+The beach has a large sand stripe and is organized with beach umbrellas and sunbeds, the beach is completely free and offers a number of free services.

-Distance of Athens: 9 km – 10 to 15 minutes by car
+Distance to Athens: 9 km – 10 to 15 minutes by car.

 So the tip to choosing a beach in this area is to skip the first two beaches and walk away from the marina area.

-The good point in staying in a Glyfalda beach is that besides the fact that you don’t really need to spend a penny to sunbath in one of the many public beaches.
+The good point in staying at Glyfada beach is that besides the fact that you don’t really need to spend a penny to sunbathe on one of the many public beaches.

-Distance of Athens: 15 km – 20 to 25 minutes by car.
+Distance to Athens: 15 km – 20 to 25 minutes by car.

-For some reason, I only heard about this place, when I got a tourist pamphlet once I arrived at my hotel.
+For some reason, I only heard about this place, when I got a tourist pamphlet, once I arrived at my hotel.
 This place is amazing and I don’t know why it doesn’t receive the attention it deserves.

-Besides all the minerals in the water, it is filled with Doctor fishes.
+Besides all the minerals in the water, it is filled with Doctor fish.
 If you are planning a trip to Greece you probably have heard that there are spas that offer therapies with this kind of fish.

-Its thermal water is home of those small fishes, known as Doctorfishes, that clean your skin and help in your blood circulation, the thermal water of the lake is considered medicinal and offers many benefits.
+Its thermal water is home to those small fishes, known as Doctorfishes.
+They clean your skin and help in your blood circulation.
+The thermal water of the lake is considered medicinal and offers many benefits.

 The lake is a kind of club so you must pay to visit.
 But it has a nice infrastructure, worth the price.

-Distance of Athens: 21 km – 30 to 35 minutes by car
+Distance to Athens: 21 km – 30 to 35 minutes by car.

-There are two Vouliagmeni Beaches near Vouliagmeni Lake, one of them is an organized beach with a long sand stripe, the price for using its facilities is 5 euros.
+There are two Vouliagmeni Beaches near Vouliagmeni Lake.
+One of them is an organized beach with a long sand stripe, the price for using its facilities is 5 euros.

-The other option, which is my favorite is a small beach right in front of the entrance of Vouliagmeni Lake.
+The other option, which is my favorite, is a small beach right in front of the entrance of Vouliagmeni Lake.
 Although this is a pretty small beach, it is one of my favorites in Athens.

-Sometimes it is completely empty, and sometimes you will find yourself surrounded by families playing and enjoying their time.
-The water is really calm and you can see small fishes swimming all over it.
+Sometimes it is completely empty.
+However, sometimes you will find yourself surrounded by families playing and enjoying their time.
+The water is really calm and you can see small fish swimming all over it.

 Private Beach Fee: €5

-Distance of Athens: 21 km – 30 to 35 minutes by car
+Distance to Athens: 21 km – 30 to 35 minutes by car.

-Kavouri Beach is considered one of the most beautiful beaches in the Athens Riviera, it mixes a beautiful blue sea with a green of the landscape around, perfect if you are looking for a scenic view to take nice photos, or just to enjoy the moment.
+Kavouri Beach is considered one of the most beautiful beaches on the Athens Riviera.
+It mixes a beautiful blue sea with a green landscape around it.

 The beach is almost 2 km long, however just a small part of it is sand, the rest of it is rather pebbly, so if you are looking for comfort, a towel may not do the job here.